-In 2016, the annual employee turnover rate in the restaurants and accommodations sector was a whopping 73%, according to The United States Bureau of Labor Statistics’ Job Openings and Labor Turnover Program [JOLTS].
+In 2018, the annual employee turnover rate for restaurant staff was a whopping 75%, according to The United States Bureau of Labor Statistics.

 Employee turnover is not only an operational nightmare, it’s a hefty financial burden your restaurant can’t afford to shoulder.